dzvilius/easy-inventory/ux/User_Stories.md

   - [ ] As a customer, I want to click on logo, so that, I can navigate to home page fast.

 - *Sign In*
+  - [ ] As a supplier, I want to sign in, so that, I can manage my products.
-  - [ ] As a customer, I want to navigate to login page, so that, I can sign in to my account.
+  - [ ] As a customer, I want to sign in, so that, I can see my wishlist.

 **# F2** - **"Search"**